Dear Dr. Cordain,

 IN case you decide to keep the grains in your diet, at least avoid wheat (high glycemic load and contains gluten, which has many adverse effects), corn (high glycemic load), amaranth, white rice, quinoa and millet (all have high glycemic load).
 Although Legumes are a source of fiber and present low glycemic load, they are a source of various antinutrients and are recent newcomers in the human diet.
 Nevertheless, in your case, if you feel most include a little more carbs in your diet, pressure cooked legumes will be less adverse than grains, since they present a low glycemic load and pressure cooking reduces the antinutrient load.
 But instead of increasing the carbohydrate content of the diet, you could increase the fat content, using virgin olive oil, moderate amounts of nuts (such as walnuts, almonds and hazelnuts) and omega-3 fatty acids from fish oil or fatty fish.

-2) High fructose diet: in this regard, reduce added sugars and especially HFCS and choose fruits that are low in total fructose – the following table can help you choose:http://thepaleodiet.com/nutritional-tools/fruits-and-sugars/
+2) High fructose diet: in this regard, reduce added sugars and especially HFCS and choose fruits that are low in total fructose – the following table can help you choose://thepaleodiet.com/nutritional-basics-of-the-paleo-diet//fruits-and-sugars/

 3) Galactose – together with glucose, it constitutes lactose.
 Reduce dairy products and to maintain calcium balance, choose vegetable sources of calcium, such as kale and broccoli.
 Moreover, in kidney insufficiency, high calcium and high phosphorous may lead to arterial calcification, so a low dairy diet is important.